 However, this intense demand is putting cleaners at risk of infection themselves.
 In addition, workers who must take time off to care for ill or at-risk family — a right now protected under the Department of Labor’s Families First Coronavirus Response Act — are dwindling the numbers of some commercial cleaning companies’ staff.
 It’s a new test for commercial cleaning company owners, who have even more reason to seek strategies to remain efficient with their current or reduced staff.

-It’s one reason more commercial cleaning companies are turning to automated cleaning technologies for support.
+It’s one reason more commercial cleaning companies are turning to automated cleaning technologies like commercial robot vacuums for support.

-Automated cleaning technologies, including commercial robotic sweepers, offer a clear argument for use today: they can’t get sick or spread infection.
+Automated cleaning technologies, including commercial robot vacuums, offer a clear argument for use today: they can’t get sick or spread infection.
 However, these technologies aren’t a cure-all for today’s cleaning demands.
 Instead, they must be strategically deployed to support the existing human workforce.

 Robotic sweepers can’t take over the critical deep cleaning and disinfection recommended by the CDC as necessary to keep workplaces safe and healthy.
 However, these robotic automation tools can take on more mundane tasks, like vacuuming, to free up existing staff for critical disinfection.
 Automated robotic sweepers like Whiz by SoftBank Robotics can clean up to 30,000 square feet per shift, adding significantly to cleaning staff’s efficiency.